Identifying and Fitting Eclipse Maps of Exoplanets with Cross-Validation: Conclusions

 We used k-fold cross-validation to calculate the cross-validation score, using folds with a duration of one-fifth of the eclipse ingress or egress, to test the ability of the fitted maps to predict an appropriate amount of spatial information.
 This metric penalised both underfitting with too few degrees of freedom and overfitting with too many degrees of freedom.
 To measure this score in a reasonable time, we restricted the sampled folds to cover the eclipse ingress and egress as well as an equally long section of the out-of-eclipse phase curve on either side of the eclipse.

 We conclude that this method is an improvement on fitting eclipse maps using spherical harmonics alone without entropy-based regularisation.
-We showed that the method correctly identified the presence of an eclipse mapping signal in accurate and precise simulated datasets and the absence of an eclipse mapping signal in inaccurate or imprecise simulated datasets.
+Our approach is, we hope, a complementary method to the widely used eigenmapping fitting method \citep{rauscher2018more}.
+The eigenmapping method adjusts the number of functions used to fit the lightcurve to optimise a statistical metric, while our new method adjust the information content of the map to optimise a different statistical metric.
+We showed that our new method correctly identified the presence of an eclipse mapping signal in accurate and precise simulated datasets and the absence of an eclipse mapping signal in inaccurate or imprecise simulated datasets.
 We then fitted a map of appropriate precision to the datasets containing eclipse mapping signals.

 We applied our method to three observational datasets -- WASP-43b, WASP-18b, and HD 189733b.
 The cross-validation test suggested that there was only a robust eclipse mapping signal in the WASP-43b dataset.
 We used this to derive a new eclipse map of WASP-43b, which makes use of the increased degrees of freedom of a higher-order eclipse map model $\mathcal{M}(\alpha,\ell_{\mathrm{max}}=4)$ to fit a flatter brightness structure near the substellar point compared to previous low-order maps \citep{hammond2024wasp43b}.
 This flat brightness structure could be consistent with stationary wave structures seen in previous GCM simulations.
 However, the lack of a double-peaked latitudinal structure is inconsistent with the structure of these waves in the simulations.
 We conclude that there is evidence for a small eastward dynamical hot-spot shift, a longitudinally broad and uniform hot-spot, and a smoothly varying latitude structure with a robustly detected equator-pole brightness difference.